 Before we discuss data directly related to the OAA we want to give a brief general overview of our sample.
-As shown in table 1 the number of IPO-firms in our sample exhibits a peak in the year 2000 with 124 issues, followed by a sharp decrease in 2001.
+As shown in Table 1 the number of IPO-firms in our sample exhibits a peak in the year 2000 with 124 issues, followed by a sharp decrease in 2001.
 This reflects (among other things) the rapid decline in stock prices for growth companies, which was also experienced on NASDAQ in the U.S., as well as the general downturn in the economy.
 The average issue size kept increasing until the year 2000 where it reached a value of roughly €102 million (about four times the size of the average IPO in 1997), and then again decreased in 2001.
-While Chen and Ritter (2000) report gross spreads in the US clustering at 7% we do not find such a phenomenon in Germany.
-At Neuer Markt the average gross spread ranges from 4.72% in 1997 to 5.46% in 2001 with a mean over the whole sample of 5.27%.
-Interestingly, the standard deviation of 1.21% is similar to the one observed in the US.
-The underpricing on Neuer Markt is frequent and quite substantial.
-235 out of 300 issues in our sample are underpriced.
-Over the complete sample the average underpricing amounts to almost 50%, i.e. the price on the first trading day in the secondary market is on average 50% above the issue price.
-This statistic does not seem to be influenced by a few outliers, since in the two years with the highest IPO activity (1999 and 2000) we observe a mean underpricing that is only slightly lower, with about 44% and 47%, respectively.
+While Chen and Ritter (2000) report a clustering of gross spreads in the US at 7% we do not find this phenomenon in Germany in such a strict sense.
+At Neuer Markt the average gross spread franges from 4.72% in 1997 to 5.46% in 2001 with a mean over the whole sample of 5.26%.
+Interestingly, the standard deviation of